Small Intestine MCQ 1-6

 d) Ureteral Obstruction

-Extra intestinal manifestations of Crohn's disease may be present in 30% of patients.
+Extra intestinal manifestations of Crohn's disease occur in 20-30% of patients.

-In addition, amyloidosis, pancreatitis, and nephrotic syndrome may occur in these patients.
+Amyloidosis, pancreatitis, and nephrotic syndrome may also occur in these patients.

 a) Malignancy